ananthavishnu-kg/ananthavishnu-kg/README.md

 </div>

 This experimental ML project explores how machine learning models can be applied to historical sales datasets to identify patterns and estimate future demand.
-Multiple regression algorithms were trained and evaluated to understand the impact of feature selection, preprocessing techniques, and model complexity on forecasting performance.
+Multiple regression algorithms were trained and evaluated to understand the impact of feature selection, preprocessing techniques, and model complexity on forecasting performance.<br>

-Key Learnings
+KEY LEARNINGS <br>

-Data preprocessing for predictive analytics
+-Data preprocessing for predictive analytics <br>
-Feature engineering and model preparation
+-Feature engineering and model preparation <br>
-Regression model evaluation using RMSE and R² Comparative analysis of forecasting approaches
+-Regression model evaluation using RMSE and R² <br>
+-Comparative analysis of forecasting approaches

 <br/>
 </details>